ayadav44237/ayadav44237/README.md

 ---

 ### 🧑‍💻 **About Me**
 I'm a passionate software developer with a focus on crafting user-friendly and performant web applications.
-I love solving problems and learning new technologies to enhance my skill set.
+I love solving problems and learning new technologies to enhance my skill set .

 - 🎓 **Education**: B.Tech in IT, Madan Mohan Malaviya University of Technology (2019 - 2023)
 - 🌱 **Currently Exploring**: Nodejs, Backend, Advanced Fronted Technologies